mui/material-ui/docs/data/joy/components/checkbox/checkbox.md

 #### Appear on hover

+You can use the `uncheckedIcon` as a "preview" of the checked state by making it appear when the user hovers over the empty Checkbox.

-Target the icon by using the `svg` selector and then use `opacity` to show the unchecked icon when hovering over the Checkbox.
+The demo below shows how to target the icon by using the `svg` selector and apply `opacity` for a smooth effect:

 {{"demo": "HoverCheckbox.js"}}